 I spent three hours here and photographed everything in sight.

 Blue fungi, log cabins, forest paths, and this historic bathhouse, perched above a mountain stream.

 This place is like another world, with wooden huts and forest walks dotted all around.

 Given the great diversity of plants, habitats and micro-climates in the park if you look closely you’ll see fungi on the forest floor or sprouting out of the base of mossy trees.

-What I was really here for was to see the fagus.
-Fagus is a rare Deciduous Beech (Nothofagus gunnii) seen only in two of Tasmania’s alpine regions, here in Cradle Mountain and in the alpine regions of Mount Field National Park.
+What I was really here for was to see the Fagus, a rare deciduous beech (Nothofagus gunnii) seen only in two of Tasmania’s alpine regions – here in Cradle Mountain and in the alpine regions of Mount Field National Park.